yaler/YalerContrib/CSharp/TimeService/README.txt

 TimeService is an example of a simple Yaler Web service written in C#.

-Download the Yaler source from http://yaler.org/ and build it as described in README.txt.
-Then start the Yaler relay server with

-	java -ea -cp yaler.jar org.yaler.Yaler 127.0.0.1:80

 On Windows, make sure that you have at leat .NET 2.0 installed and that your PATH environment variable includes the framework's directory with, e.g.,